1Marc/modern-todomvc-vanillajs/readme.md

 ### Send Events on a Class Instance with Subclassing EventTarget

-We can subclass EventTarget in order to send out events on a class instance for our App to bind to:
+We can subclass EventTarget to send out events on a class instance for our App to bind to:

 ```javascript
 export const TodoStore = class extends EventTarget {